turbot/steampipe-plugin-hudsonrock/docs/tables/hudsonrock_search_by_domain.md

 ---
-title: "Steampipe Table: hudsonrock_domain_search"
+title: "Steampipe Table: hudsonrock_search_by_domain"
 description: "Query Hudson Rock domain intelligence data with SQL."
 folder: "Domain"
 ---

-# Table: hudsonrock_domain_search - Query Hudson Rock Domain Intelligence using SQL
+# Table: hudsonrock_search_by_domain - Query Hudson Rock Domain Intelligence using SQL

-The `hudsonrock_domain_search` table allows you to query domain-related cybercrime and infostealer intelligence from the Hudson Rock API.
+The `hudsonrock_search_by_domain` table allows you to query domain-related cybercrime and infostealer intelligence from the Hudson Rock API.
 This table provides a comprehensive view of a domain's exposure, including employee and user compromise statistics, stealer malware families, password strength, third-party associations, and more.

 ## Table Usage Guide

-The `hudsonrock_domain_search` table provides insights about a domain, including the number of employees, users, third parties, total records, stealer families, password statistics, and more, as discovered by Hudson Rock's intelligence platform.
+The `hudsonrock_search_by_domain` table provides insights about a domain, including the number of employees, users, third parties, total records, stealer families, password statistics, and more, as discovered by Hudson Rock's intelligence platform.

 **Important Notes**

-- You must specify the `domain` in the `where` or join clause (`where domain=`, `join hudsonrock_domain_search s on s.domain=`) in order to query this table.
+- You must specify the `domain` in the `where` or join clause (`where domain=`, `join hudsonrock_search_by_domain s on s.domain=`) in order to query this table.

 ## Examples